-The MRDRC serves as a national resource fostering high-quality research, communication, and education related to Social Security, pension and retirement related policies.
+The Michigan Retirement and Disability Research Center (MRDRC) serves as a national resource fostering high-quality research, communication, and education related to Social Security, pension, and disability and retirement related policies.
 The MRDRC is one of four centers funded by the Social Security Administration as part of a consortium whose purpose is to benefit the public through three sets of activities:

 - Conduct research and develop research data

-- Disseminate information on retirement and SSA-related social policy
+- Disseminate information on retirement, disability, and SSA-related social policy

 - Train scholars and practitioners